-Following is a resource for those interested in reviewing the actual statutes and local laws for themselves.
-Texans can find official documentation of the laws in their formal language via Texas Legislature Official Website.
+The following is a resource for those interested in reviewing the actual statutes and local Texas gambling laws for themselves.
+Texans can find official documentation of the laws in their formal language via the Texas Legislature Official Website.

 Texas Online Gambling Laws FAQs

-Tribal-owned casinos, poker games at tribal casinos or card clubs, lottery gambling, pari-mutuel wagering, bingo, keno, and online gambling through licensed offshore providers are all legal according to Texas laws.
+Tribal-owned casinos, non-banked poker games at card clubs, lottery gambling, pari-mutuel wagering, bingo, keno, and online gambling through licensed offshore providers are all legal according to Texas law.

 Yes, but only one.
 The Kickapoo Lucky Eagle Casino Hotel in Eagle Pass, TX, is the only brick-and-mortar casino venue in Texas.